latticexyz/mud/.changeset/old-carrots-listen.md

 "@latticexyz/store-sync": patch
 ---

-`getWorldAbi()` now returns an extended ABI that includes both the base World ABI and additional function selectors derived from MUD events.
+`getWorldAbi()` now returns an ABI that is a combination of:
+- base World ABI
+- system ABIs stored onchain with metadata module during deploy
+- world functions